 - 1. Democracy

 - 2. The rule of law

 - 3. The separation of powers

 - 4. Federalism

 - 5. Nationhood

 - 6. Rights balanced by responsibilities

-- b) Explain why the Australian Legal system is known as the 'common law system' and the impact it has on our court decisions.
+- b) Explain why the Australian legal system is referred to as the 'common law system' and how this influences court decisions.